MarvelUsoroh/listme/README.md

 ```

 ### **4. Configure Environment**
-Update `src/environments/environment.ts` with your Firebase configuration.
+For local development, create `src/environments/environment.ts` with your Firebase configuration.

+This repository ignores `src/environments/` to prevent committing secrets.
+For CI/CD, Cloud Build generates the environment files from Secret Manager.

 ### **5. Run Locally**
 ```bash